eglimi/cpptime/README.md

 C++ Timeouts
 ============

-A portable, pure C++11 timer component.
+A portable, header-only C++11 timer component.

 It manages a set of timeouts that, when expired, invoke a callback.
 It uses features of C++11 in order to avoid platform specific code.